elmahico7/Shopping-Cart-Laravel/README.md

-copy and paste the shopping-cart folder into the xampp->htdocs folder, create a database on phpmyadmin utf8-unicode-ci with the name laravel and upload the laravel.sql file on the browser hit-> localhost/shopping-cart/public if you have problem with the calculation of the prices its because of the browser's cache.
-Use incognito Xampp version (7.2.27)
+copy and paste the shopping-cart folder into the xampp->htdocs folder, create a database on phpmyadmin utf8-unicode-ci with the name laravel and upload the laravel.sql file on the browser hit-> localhost/shopping-cart/public Xampp version (7.2.27)